FAQs

 What are the cheer competition enrollment classifications?

-Classes for Junior High teams are determined by the number of team members ON THE FLOOR, not on the roster.
-There is only 1 class for Junior High Time-Out and Junior Varsity.
-Varsity teams are broken down into 4 all-girl divisions by enrollment, with an additional Coed division that is a single division regardless of school size.
+Classes for Junior High teams are determined by the school’s enrollment.
+There is only 1 class for Junior High Time-Out, Freshman and Junior Varsity.
+Varsity teams are broken down into 4 all-girl divisions by the school’s enrollment, with an additional Coed division that is a single division regardless of school size.
 High School Time-Out teams are broken into 2 divisions, by enrollment.
 Partner Stunt Groups will compete in either the all-girl division or the coed division.
 A complete list of the divisions and enrollment numbers is below.

 Junior Varsity – Regardless of team or school size